insertokername/custom-authlib/docs/client/django.rst

 .. important::

-    Please read :ref:`frameworks_clients` at first.
-Authlib has a shared API design among framework integrations, learn them from :ref:`frameworks_clients`.
+    Please read :ref:`frameworks_clients` at first. insertokname-authlib has a shared API design among framework integrations, learn them from :ref:`frameworks_clients`.

 Configuration
 -------------

-Authlib Django OAuth registry can load the configuration from your Django application settings automatically.
+insertokname-authlib Django OAuth registry can load the configuration from your Django application settings automatically.
 Every key value pair can be omitted.
 They can be configured from your Django settings::

-    AUTHLIB_OAUTH_CLIENTS = {
+    insertokname-authlib_OAUTH_CLIENTS = {
         'twitter': {
             'client_id': 'Twitter Consumer Key',
             'client_secret': 'Twitter Consumer Secret',